Simply Business is pleased to provide tailored insurance options from:

 Carrying workers compensation can provide much-needed security, as having this coverage prevents an employee from suing your contracting business for workplace injuries.

 Workers compensation insurance for general contractors can cover:

 We get that, as a business owner, you’re probably trying to budget as much as possible.
-That’s why it may be tempting to put off getting contractor insurance or avoiding it altogether, especially if you don’t feel like it adds any value to your business.
+That’s why it may be tempting to put off getting insurance or avoiding it altogether, especially if you don’t feel like it adds any value to your business.

 But here’s the thing: General contractors like you are at risk to the kind of property damage claims that can be absolutely catastrophic to your finances.

 For example, if you get sued for accidentally causing significant property damage to a customer’s home, you may have to pay for legal fees and damages out of your own pocket - or your family’s finances - if you are not properly insured.